Luka Dončić–Anthony Davis trade: Trading Dončić

 Mavericks then-general manager Nico Harrison was a longtime admirer of Anthony Davis.
 He said that "defense wins championships", that Davis was "one of the best two-way players in the league" and that "I believe that getting an All-Defensive and an All-NBA player with a defensive mindset gives us a better chance.
 We're built to win now and in the future".
+In 2024–25, Davis had been putting together one of his best seasons for the Lakers, statistically trending even better than his 2019–20 campaign when the Lakers won the title.
+He was also healthy that season, despite playing out of his preferred position at center with the Lakers, and he was expected to increase his production once he was playing at power forward with the Mavericks.
 Harrison, who used to work for Anthony Davis's sponsor Nike and has known Davis since the latter was in high school, added that Davis exemplified "the culture that we want to create."
 Harrison was criticised for this and other interviews.

 In addition, it was reported that Harrison and other Mavericks staffers were unhappy about Dončić's conditioning and diet and disagreed with Dončić about his strength and training regimen, who also used his own team of doctors instead of the Mavericks' physicians.
 The Lakers themselves posted a job opening for a new head strength and conditioning coach shortly after Dončić arrived.
 Harrison, "a notorious nutrition devotee", worried that Dončić's poor conditioning would lead to future injuries.
 This was in spite of the Mavericks' roster already being crippled by injuries and Davis' well-documented injury history.
 One Mavericks executive stated "Whenever you trade a truly great player, it's going to hurt.
 We love AD, and we feel like we're in a good position to have a great team moving forward.
 With better health this year, we'll be near the top of the conference going into the playoffs.
 That's the goal".